elcicd/el-CICD-docs/operating-manual.md

 #### Jenkins and Agents Dockerfiles and Configuration Files

-All Jenkins configuration files should be placed in the `el-CICD-config/jenkins` directory, including Dockerfiles, yum repository defintions, and Jenkins specific configuration files.
+All Jenkins configuration files should be placed in the `el-CICD-config/jenkins` directory, including Dockerfiles, yum repository definitions, and Jenkins specific configuration files.
 It is expected that end users will customize the Dockerfiles to possibly add any necessary certs or change or remove the default CentOS yum repositories (defined and used by the Dockerfiles in the file `centos.repo`) used by the default el-CICD Agent image builds.

 The el-CICD Jenkins image for each install is built using a template Dockerfile that will inject the proper values for the related base Jenkins image in the OKD image registry, as well as `JENKINS_PLUGINS_FILE` information and other values defined in the appropriate `*.conf` files.
 Feel free to modify the files as needed.
 To configure the Jenkins images that will support your installation of el-CICD, edit the `*-jenkins-casc.yml` and `*-plugins.txt`.